aparkening/tea_tastes/README.md

 ```
     $ bundle install
 ```
 3. Install PostgreSQL.
-Using [Homebrew on macOS](https://brew.sh/) this looks like :
+Using [Homebrew on macOS](https://brew.sh/) this looks like:
 ```
     $ brew install postgresql
 ```
-4. Start and log into Postgresql database:
+4. Start and log in to Postgresql database:
 ```
     $ brew services start postgresql
     $ psql postgres